Duke in Aix-en-Provence

-EARN CREDIT FOR FRENCH 203 & 204 IN ONE SUMMER SESSION
+EARN CREDIT FOR FRENCH 203 & 204 IN ONE SUMMER SESSIONApply Now

-Duke in Aix-en-Provence provides unique and stimulating opportunities to develop your knowledge of French language, culture, and literature.
-Program faculty are committed to excellence and strive to engage students in an intellectually stimulating curriculum that includes both theoretical and practical approaches to learning.
+Duke in Aix-en-Provence provides unique and engaging opportunities to develop your knowledge of French language, culture, and literature.
+Program faculty are committed to excellence and strive to immerse students in an intellectually stimulating curriculum that includes both theoretical and practical approaches to learning.

-Morning coursework during this immersion program includes both grammar and vocabulary review and practice; and discussion-based sessions focused on history, literature, art, film, and music.
-Afternoons are spent exploring the city and the region independently or through group visits and excursions.
-Through interaction with host families and in community service projects, you will put your growing language skills into practice while immersing yourself in the day-to-day life of Aix.
+Morning coursework during this immersion program includes both grammar and vocabulary review and practice, as well as active discussions that incorporate art, film, history, music, and literature.
+Afternoons are spent exploring the city and the region, either independently or through group excursions with faculty and local guides.
+Through interaction with host families, local artists, and business owners, you will put your developing language skills into practice while immersing yourself in the day-to-day life of Aix.

 PROGRAM FAST FACTS